alternetsoft/AlternetUI/Install.Scripts/MinMasterTemplate/readme.md

+# MinMaster project template

 This is minimal project template to use with Alternet.UI latest master version from github.

-Limitations:
+If you are using Alternet.UI with Nuget, this sample is not for you.

+## How to use:

-- You need to edit MinMaster.csproj file and change "AlternetUISourcePath" property to the path where Alternet.UI Source folder is located.
+- STEP 1.
+Edit MinMaster.csproj file in Notepad and change "AlternetUIPath" property to the path where Alternet.UI folder is located.
+- STEP 2.
+Run build.bat.
+- STEP 4.
+Open MinMaster.csproj is Visual Studio and enjoy.

+## Limitations:

 - Uixml forms are not supported by this template.
 You need to create forms and controls from code.
 See MainWindow.cs for an example.
+- Platfrom is x64, net8.0, Windows.